 Through our learning journey students make informed decisions about their future employment and education.
 The mathematical skills gained at NUAST allow students to be successful citizens and contribute to the local and wider economical community, increasing their social mobility.

 Mathematics is a branch of abstract reasoning that is curiously useful for understanding the universe.
 The numbers, operations and constructions of Mathematics exist only in their purest form in the mind of the mathematician, but understanding their behaviour is a powerful tool for solving problems in the real world.
 Mathematics is a discipline in which problem solving, lateral thinking and imaginative reasoning are as valuable as a facility for careful and accurate calculation.

-Mathematics is compulsory until the end of year 11 and is a popular A level choice, meaning we have a large cohort of year 12 and 13 students who study A2 Mathematics, along with a class in each year group studying Further Mathematics.
-Several students go on to successfully study degree courses which require them to have achieved highly in A2 Mathematics.
+Mathematics is compulsory until the end of Year 11 and is a popular A level choice, meaning we have a large cohort of year 12 and 13 students who study A2 Mathematics, along with a class in each year group studying Further Mathematics as an additional subject.
+Many of these students go on to successfully study degree courses which require them to have achieved highly in A2 Mathematics.
+We have also introduced the Level 3 Mathematical studies qualification as a one year course studied in year 12 to support the mathematical content in other studies, where a student has chosen not to study A level maths.
 Students engage well with the subject in lessons and enjoy attending enrichment activities and afterschool sessions which support their learning.

-We regularly share resources as a team of teachers and we aim to give the students the best possible experience of the subject, in return we expect students to always do their best, which often includes building resilience when they find topics hard.
+The mathematics department continues to work together on developing the teaching and learning happening in our classrooms, aiming to give the students the best possible experience of the subject; in return we expect students to always do their best, which often includes building resilience when they find topics hard.